 We all do this at some point – a task seems too difficult to start, so we put it off.
 Perhaps hoping that it will eventually go away if ignored.
 Unfortunately, data quality issues will never simply go away or miraculously correct themselves.

-A common excuse is not knowing where to start – especially when overwhelmed by a number of issues that need to be addressed.
+A common excuse with ITSM data issues is not knowing where to start – especially when overwhelmed by a number of issues that need to be addressed.
 Another is the “We need to sort out a different issue before we can address our data-quality issues” excuse.
 For instance, a process/service/configuration management database (CMDB)/etc. isn’t quite finished and, as such, any data-quality-improvement initiatives can’t be started.